Sheldon Creed: Haas Factory Team (2025–present)

 On August 17, 2024, Creed signed with Haas Factory Team to drive the No. 00 Ford in 2025.
-The same day, Creed would finish 2nd to Justin Allgaier at Michigan, his 11th in the series, breaking the record for the most 2nd place finishes in the series without a win.
+Creed finished with 16 top-tens and eight top-fives, including two runner-up finishes, along with a pole and finishing 9th in the final points standings.
+This made 15 times Creed had finished runner-up before scoring his first win.

-Creed finished in the top-ten 23 times and scored sixteen top five finishes, including six runner-up finishes.
-Creed also scored two poles during the season and finished sixth in the final points standings.
+Creed kicked off the 2026 season with a 24th place at Daytona.
+Creed claimed his first O'Reilly Series wins at Atlanta and Darlington.

 NASCAR Cup Series

 Sheldon Creed in the Live Fast Motorsports No. 78 Chevrolet at Kansas Speedway.

 On July 12, 2023, it was announced Creed would make his NASCAR Cup Series debut at Kansas in September in the No. 78 for Live Fast Motorsports.
 He started 34th in the 36-car field and finished the race two laps down in 29th.

 Other racing

 In May 2017, while racing with the Stadium Super Trucks at Barbagallo Raceway in Perth, Creed participated in the Aussie Racing Cars support event.
 He raced the No. 57 car usually driven by fellow SST driver Bill Hynes as Hynes wished to focus on the trucks.
 Sharing the car with Robby Gordon, Creed finished ninth after starting last.